6 Alzheimer’s Breakthroughs That Give Hope for the Future

 New Alzheimer’s genes

 Scientists have also been looking into a possible genetic component behind Alzheimer’s disease—it does tend to run in families, after all.
-In one study, researchers from Boston University and the Alzheimer’s Disease Sequencing Project analyzed entire genetic sequences in nearly 6,000 people with Alzheimer’s disease, which they compared to the genes of 5,000 healthy older adults.
+In one study, researchers from Boston University and the Alzheimer’s Disease Sequencing Project analyzed entire genetic sequences in nearly 6,000 people with Alzheimer’s disease, which they compared with the genes of 5,000 healthy older adults.
 The result?
-They found several rare gene variations they believe could be linked to Alzheimer’s disease.
-The study authors believe an inflammatory response in the body could trigger changes in the genes, and that could lead to brain degeneration.
-More research is still necessary to get the whole genetic picture, but the research is promising.
+They found several rare gene variations that they believe could be linked to Alzheimer’s disease.
+The study authors believe that an inflammatory response in the body could trigger changes in the genes, and that could lead to brain degeneration.
+More research is necessary to get the whole genetic picture, but the research is promising.

 Repurposing other medications

 It’s possible that we already have drugs—approved to treat other conditions—that could block Alzheimer’s.
 One example: Yale University School of Medicine researchers found that an experimental cancer drug, saracatinib, restored memory loss and reversed brain problems in mice; they are now testing it in humans.
 “They are investigating a pathway that results in the activation of a protein called Fyn kinase,” says Snyder.
 This protein plays a major role in how clusters of beta-amyloid damage brain cells—and the cancer drug seems to block Fyn kinase.
-The research team recently finished collecting data on its safety, tolerability, and effectiveness for treating Alzheimer’s.
+The research team recently finished collecting data on its safety, tolerability, and effectiveness in treating Alzheimer’s.
 A total of 159 participants received either saracatinib or a placebo for one year.
 The results have yet to be released.